 View all news, archive your new and create your own daily newsletters only on your topics/countries of interest with Key Energy Intelligence

 In 2019, total consumption per capita was 2.6 toe (15% lower than the EU average), including 5 150 kWh of electricity (7% below the EU average).

 Crude Oil Production

-Spain has 9 oil refineries with a total capacity of about 1.5 mb/d (relatively stable for the last 10 years).
-In 2011, Repsol completed the capacity expansion of its Cartagena refinery (doubled to 220 000 bbl/d), while Repsol commissioned a new coker unit (2 Mt/year) at its Bilbao refinery.
+Spain has 9 oil refineries with a total capacity of about 1.5 mb/d.
+In 2011, Repsol completed the capacity expansion of its Cartagena refinery (doubled to 220 kb/d), while Repsol commissioned a new coker unit (2 Mt/year) at its Bilbao refinery.

 Interactive Chart Spain Crude Oil Production

 Oil Products Consumption